zspitz/dlr/docs/dlr-overview/language-implementation-1.md

 <h3 id="bound-unbound-and-dynamic-nodes">5.1.3 Bound, Unbound, and Dynamic Nodes</h3>

 There are three categories or states of being bound for modeling expressions.
 More commonly mathematicians or computer scientists think of only two, bound and unbound.
-For example, in the expression "for all x such that 0 &lt; x + y &lt; 10", 'x' is a bound variable while 'y' is a free reference or unbound variable.
+For example, in the expression "for all x such that 0 \< x + y \< 10", 'x' is a bound variable while 'y' is a free reference or unbound variable.
 If 'y' were not present in the expression, the expression would be fully statically bound such that we could evaluate it.
 However, to evaluate the expression, we need to first bind 'y' to some value.

 **An unbound ET node:**